10 Ways to Reduce Customer Acquisition Cost

 A good rule of thumb is to let a landing page A/B test run for 2-4 weeks, depending on the amount of traffic it gets, so you can have statistically significant data.

-Although these 10 ways to reduce customer acquisition costs may seem like a lot, a staggered implementation approach can help improve your return on investment.
+Although these 10 ways to reduce customer acquisition costs may seem like a lot, a staggered implementation approach can help improve your return on investment and decrease marketing spend.